jhipster/jhipster-lite/documentation/hexagonal-architecture.md

 ![Hexagonal architecture overview](hexagonal-global-schema.png)

-In this flavor, the calls flow is as follow:
+In this flavor, the calls flow is as follows:

 ![Hexagonal architecture flow](hexagonal-flow.png)